Gluesticks Blog

 levain chocolate chip cookies on parchment paper

-I found this video which shows the founders, Pam Weekes and Connie McDonald, showing how they make their signature cookies.
+The video above features the founders, Pam Weekes and Connie McDonald, as they make their signature cookies.
 I love that it was no-nonsense and pretty straightforward without any fancy ingredients or extra steps.
+I took notes and altered my classic chocolate chip cookie recipe to make this home version.

 hand holding copycat levain cookie broken in half